Atrakit Logo

 Paragraph structure and spacing

-Tables — cell content is extracted but grid layout is not
+Tables — text comes through but grid layout breaks

 Privacy — Your Document Never Leaves Your Device